 Moving forward to conserve habitat

 The BLM manages sagebrush habitat on public lands according to resource management plans adopted in 2015.
 Monitoring data and new science show that in the intervening years, sage-grouse populations have continued to decline in some areas and that various factors - including the effects of climate change - hinder habitat conservation and restoration.

 The BLM is committed to reversing these trends, and we are currently considering amendments to the 2015 plans to support persistent, healthy sage-grouse populations.
 We will again rely on science and are working closely with states, local governments, Tribes and other conservation partners in the cooperative fashion that has served us well for more than a decade.

-Even as we engage in planning, the BLM continues to invest in treatments for sage-grouse habitat, to restore critical areas and make remaining habitat more resilient to various stressors and threats.
+Even as we engage in planning, the BLM continues to invest in habitat treatments, to restore critical areas and make remaining habitat more resilient to various stressors and threats.

-In addition, the agency continues revising its environmental analysis of withdrawing sagebrush focal areas (SFAs) from mineral location and entry using continued engagement with stakeholders and the best available science.
+In addition, we continue analyzing the environmental effects of withdrawing sagebrush focal areas (SFAs) from mineral location and entry using continued engagement with stakeholders and the best available science.